Employee Records and Employment References

 Non-exempt or hourly employees are those employees who are not exempt from the provisions of the Fair Labor Standards Act (FLSA) and its provisions regarding wages and hours.
 Hourly employees must personally clock in and out, using the Kronos Timekeeping system.
 Clocked in or out hours that result in overtime pay must have prior supervisor approval.
 Employees should use the time keeping method (either time clock or computer) as directed by their supervisor/manager.
 Employees are responsible for clocking in and out for themselves.
 Employees who clock in and out for another employee(s) will be subject to disciplinary action up to and including termination.

 The Fair Labor Standards Act mandates that you record all your time when you are on the job and that you be compensated for that time.
-To be clear about this, you must punch in and out whenever you are working for the College.
+To be clear about this, you must punch in and out whenever you are working for the University.
 If you arrive early to work and your supervisor requests that you perform a task, you must be paid for that work.
-If your supervisor requests that you take work home, you must be paid for the time spent working at home for the College.
-To also delineate the time that you are clearly not at work, College policy requires that you not eat lunch at your desk.
+If your supervisor requests that you take work home, you must be paid for the time spent working at home for the University, and this includes checking and responding to emails and receiving work-related phone calls.

 Recording Time - Exempt, Salaried Staff Employees